There is a simple formula for growing your email list:

 After you’ve had time to see how a tactic performs, you can keep what works and stop wasting time on what doesn’t.

 If you know of other writers struggling to build their list, please do them a favour and pass this post along.

-Also, let me know in the comments below, which of these list boosting strategies you are going to implement first.
+Which of these list boosting strategies are you going to implement first?